Subversion Commit Privilege

 - The Component should be Internationalization

-- The Affects Version should be whatever the current release is (e.g. 2.5.x or 2.6.x [Tentative])
+The Fix Version should be the release for which your work is intended (e.g. 2.5.x or 2.6.x [Tentative])

 - The Assign To should be set to yourself